thecarebot/carebot-tracker/README.md

-[Carebot](http://thecarebot.github.io) is an effort in thinking about alternative ways to look at analytics for journalism: both the measures and indicators used to understand story impact, and the way which analytics data is used in the newsroom.

-##Quick Start Guide
-To get Carebot up and running you will need to:

-1. Add the [Carebot Tracker](#carebot-tracker) to your content.
-2. Set up the [Carebot Slackbot](https://github.com/thecarebot/carebot#carebot-the-slackbot) to report data through notifications.

-Note: You will need a [Google Analytics](http://analytics.google.com) account. **You can implement the tracker independently** and use other reporting methods (including accessing the Google Analytics dashboard directly).
-Otherwise, you will also need a [Slack](http://slack.com/create) account for the Slackbot.

-***

 # Carebot Tracker

 [![Build Status](https://travis-ci.org/thecarebot/carebot-tracker.svg?branch=master)](https://travis-ci.org/thecarebot/carebot-tracker)

-A tool for tracking analytics that matter.
+[Carebot](http://thecarebot.github.io) is an effort in thinking about alternative ways to look at analytics for journalism: both the measures and indicators used to understand story impact, and the way which analytics data is used in the newsroom.

+This repository has the trackers you'll put on your website to measure interactions with your articles.
+You might also want to run the [Carebot Slackbot](https://github.com/thecarebot/carebot#carebot-the-slackbot) to report data through notifications.

-## Using the Tracker
+## Quickstart

-### Quick setup

 If you are using Google Analytics, here's how to include the carebot tracker and start tracking how much of an article someone has read.
 Put this code after the Google Analytics code block.